 Can a buyer pull out after exchange of contracts in NSW?

-Once contracts are exchanged, and the cooling off period has expired, the purchaser is able to rescind the contract in certain circumstances.
+Once contracts are exchanged, and the cooling off period has expired, the purchaser is able to rescind the contract in certain limited circumstances.

 In NSW when you sell a property, you are required to have a contract which contains certain documents, called vendor disclosure documents.